-The VW ID.6 is currently a China-only model, and it will go on sale in Q3 2021.
+The VW ID.6 is currently a China-only model.
 However, eventually, it may turn available in other countries with an appetite for big SUVs, like the USA, Canada, and perhaps the Middle East, when EVs’ charging infrastructure and interest improve considerably.

 Thomas Ulbrich, BoM member for Development, Volkswagen, indicated that a new EV-offensive was under planning when U.S. President Joe Biden proposed the USD 174 billion investment in EVs.
 It has motivated Volkswagen to rethink its electrification goals.
 The German automaker wants “to realign” to the Biden government’s EV strategy, Bloomberg quoted Ulbrich telling reporters in Munich.
 It is working on updating the EV strategy for the U.S., and it would take the final decision this year during its annual investment review.
 The revised EV strategy may include the launch of more SUVs, possibly even the VW ID.6.

-Speaking to autocar.co.uk in December 2020, Ralf Brandstatter, CEO, Volkswagen, admitted the production VW ID.
+Speaking to Autocar in December 2020, Ralf Brandstatter, CEO, Volkswagen, admitted the production VW ID.
 Roomzz (that eventually was launched as the VW ID.6) is for China at the moment.
 However, he said that Volkswagen is considering launching the ID.6 in global markets.
-Before that, a report from autoexpress.co.uk had ex-VW sales boss Jürgen Stackmann confirming the U.S. launch after the Chinese market sales activation.
+Prior, a report from Auto Express had ex-VW sales boss Jürgen Stackmann indicating a U.S. launch after the Chinese market sales activation.

 On March 17, 2021, Dr. Christian Dahlheim, Director Group Sales, Volkswagen Group, indicated in a presentation that there’s no plan to offer the ID.6 anywhere other than China at the moment.
 The above slide of his presentation showed the VW ID.6 as a China-only model.

-Volkswagen Group unveiled two variants of the VW ID.6 on April 17, 2021.
+Volkswagen Group has launched two variants of the VW ID.6.
 There’s a VW ID.6 X from the SAIC-VW joint venture and a VW ID.6 Crozz under the FAW-VW JV (VW operates in China via its two JV partners).
 The functionality, design, space, and user experience of the VW ID.6, essentially a three-row version of the VW ID.4, are tailored for the Chinese buyer.

 Both ID.6 variants come equipped with three rows of seats and the VW IQ.Light matrix LED technology.
 VW describes them as having “excellent aerodynamic design” with elements that reduce air resistance and wind noise.
 Here are the key features of the ID.6 revealed in the presentation: